AI-native IT operations

 Can I bring my own LLM provider?

 Yes.
 Argus uses Pydantic AI under the hood.
-Swap providers via the AI_MODEL config without code changes — OpenAI, Anthropic, self-hosted, or your enterprise gateway.
+Swap providers from the admin panel's service-config screen without code changes — OpenAI, Anthropic, self-hosted, or your enterprise gateway.

 When do you launch?